Maintenance Desilting & Bank Raising.

-Most maintenance dredging work is pre-planned to be undertaken during the colder winter months.
+Most maintenance desilting work is pre-planned to be undertaken during the colder winter months.
 This helps to reduce the impact on local wildlife habitat, ecology and navigation traffic.

-Contractors are used to undertake maintenance dredging works, using Long Reach Excavators.
+Contractors are used to undertake maintenance desilting, using Long Reach Excavators.
 They are able to reach out into the water channels and efficiently remove silt to a uniformed pre-determined bed level.

 The silt dredgings at this point have a high-water content, and are placed along the back of the grass embankments to dry out sufficiently until they can be re-handled later in the summer months.

 Silt drying can take a few months, and sometimes requires a digger to return to site to ‘open up’ the silt, inverting the wet material at the bottom of the piles, to allows the entire depth of material to be dried out uniformly.

 Once the silt material has dried out, it is either levelled on adjacent arable fields and returned back into the cropping rotation in the autumn months, or if the bank crest height adjacent to the desilting site is deemed to be low, and the dredged material is of the correct quality, it is placed onto the bank top and levelled out to raise the bank height to meet the Commissioners’ bank level requirements.
 This provides a great saving to the Commissioners’ expenditure and prevents the need of importing bank raising materials from elsewhere to complete the task.

 When the silt is levelled out onto the newly raised bank crest, it is sown with a hard-wearing grass seed mixture and left for a few months to establish.

 From silt survey to grass seed establishment, the Maintenance Desilting and Bank Raising process takes approximately a year to complete.